stolostron/hub-of-hubs-postgresql/README.md

     ```
 ## To create the tables

 Note that creating tables does not change the existing tables/indexes.
-If you want to change an existing table/index, either drop it manually or drop all the tables, see the previous section.
+If you want to change an existing table/index, either drop it manually or [drop all the tables](https://github.com/stolostron/hub-of-hubs-postgresql#to-drop-all-the-tables).

 1. Set the following environment variables: